Hiranyakashipu: Death

 Prahlada then answered, "He is in the pillar, just as he is in the slightest dust."
 Hiranyakashipu, unable to control his anger, smashed the pillar with his mace.
 A tumultuous sound was heard, and Vishnu in the form of Narasimha appeared from the broken pillar and moved to attack Hiranyakashipu in defence of Prahlada.

-Narasimha had appeared in the perfect of circumstances that would allow him to slay the wicked king.
-Hiranyakashipu could not be killed by human, deva or animal, but Narasimha was none of these, as he was an incarnate that was part human, and part animal.
+Narasimha had appeared in circumstances that would allow him to slay the asura king.
+Hiranyakashipu could not be killed by human, deva, or animal, but Narasimha was none of these, as he was an incarnate that was part human and part animal.
 He attacked Hiranyakashipu at twilight (when it is neither day nor night) on the threshold of a courtyard (neither indoors nor outdoors), and placed the asura on his thighs (neither earth nor in the air).
-Using his claws (neither living nor non-living thing), he disembowelled and killed the asura.
+Using his claws (neither living nor non-living things), he disembowelled and killed the asura.

 Even after Hiranyakashipu's death, none of the gods and the demigods present were able to placate Narasimha's fury.
 So, all the gods and goddesses called his consort, the goddess Lakshmi, but she was also unable to do so.
 Then, at the request of Brahma, Prahlada was presented before Narasimha, who was finally calmed by the prayers of his devotee.